armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/_index.md

 weight: 10
 ---

-The following objects in `spinnaker.http.authz` all contain the same endpoints:
+The following paths in `spinnaker.http.authz` all contain the same keys.:

  - `applications`
  - `applications.<app>`
  - `projects`
  - `v2/canaryConfig`

+Other paths contain additional keys/data that can be used when writing policies.

 ## Example Payload